This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 Plus, it’s fitted with ‘Multi-directional Impact Protection System’ (MIPS) technology, meaning the chances of sustaining a serious brain injury are greatly reduced with this on your head.

-- ABS Shell with EPS Liner
+- ABS hard shell with EPS inner shell

 Best Cycling Helmet under £20

 Best cheap bike helmet for all age groups

 - 12 breathable air vents